morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/3-transaction-fees-on-morph.md

 description: Upgrade your blockchain experience with Morph - the secure decentralized, cost0efficient, and high-performing optimstic zk-rollup solution.
 Try it now!
 ---

 On Morph, transaction fees share similarities with those on Ethereum, but the Layer 2 environment introduces distinct aspects that preclude a direct one-to-one comparison.
-Fortunately, Morph’s commitment to EVM equivalence simplifies these distinctions, facilitating a seamless and manageable experience within your applications.
+Fortunately, Morph’s commitment to EVM compatibility simplifies these distinctions, facilitating a seamless and manageable experience within your applications.

 Outlined below is the formula used to calculate gas costs associated with transactions on Morph.